 Before we open up WordPress, we need to make some databases for WordPress to use.
 Good thing we already installed MariaDB.

-You can name your database anything you want, however, I usually keep a scheme to mine.
-For our site example.com we’ll create one called
+You can name your database anything you want, however, I usually keep a scheme for mine.
+For our site, example.com, we’ll create one called

 CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';

 Be sure to change username and password to what you’d want to use.
 For my WordPress passwords, I generally use wordpress.
 Now we need to give our new user the proper privileges to the newly created database(s):

 Make those privileges a real thing and then exit via: